jdeurt/peter-piper/docs/README.md

 using(infiniteNumberGenerator()).pipe(
     map((x) => x * 2), // Lazy: immidiately passes an iterable to the next helper
-    consume((x) => x * 2) // Greedy: will keep pooling values until the iterable has finished
+    consume((x) => x * 2), // Greedy: will keep pooling values until the iterable has finished

+    // Since the infinite number generator never stops outputting values, `consume` will run infinitely and this helper is never reached. useSideEffect(console.log)
 );

-// Since the generator never stops outputting values, the following line is never reached. console.log("Done!");
 ```

 ## Documentation